brown-band/website/pages/scripts/2001-2002/fall/penn.md

 date: 2001-10-20
 ---

-> _This script was for parents' weekend.
-Thanks go out to all the Bible resources on the web, and King "Elvis" James for his version of said Book._
+:script-note[This script was for parents' weekend.
+Thanks go out to all the Bible resources on the web, and King "Elvis" James for his version of said Book.]

 ## Pregame